Robustifying ML-powered Network Classifiers with PANTS: Evaluation

 \section{Evaluation}

-In this section, we evaluate the efficacy of \sys in two ways.
-First, we evaluate \sys' capability in generating adversarial realizable, and semantic-preserving flows and compare it with two baselines, Amoeba~\cite{amoeba} and BAP~\cite{BAP}.
+In this section, we evaluate \sys in two ways.
+First, we evaluate \sys' capability in generating adversarial realizable and semantic-preserving flows and compare it with two baselines, Amoeba~\cite{amoeba} and BAP~\cite{BAP}.
+We find that \sys is 70\% more likely to find such flows compared to Amoeba in median and 2x more likely compared to BAP.
 Second, we evaluate the effectiveness of \sys-generated samples in improving the robustness of the targeted \netApps.
-We begin by introducing the evaluation setup, and then we discuss some key findings.
-In summary, PANTS is 70\% more likely to find adversarial samples compared to Amoeba in median and 2x more likely compared to BAP.
-Using \sys for robustification can have 142\% more robustness improvement then using Amoeba without sacrificing the model accuracy.
+We find that \sys is 142\% more effective in improving robustness compared to Amoeba without sacrificing the model accuracy.
+Interestingly, we empirically find \sys enhances the model's robustness even against attackers that have different (and even strictly more) capabilities than what was assumed during sample generation.
+We begin by introducing the evaluation setup before discussing some key findings.